 The official snow total was 9.3 inches and as of 2019 it is still the 3rd largest single event snowfall in April in local weather history.

 On the 21st:

 “Pasque-flowers and Hepaticas making a wonderful show.
 Over 50 clumps of Pasque-flowers in bloom.
 Hepaticas everywhere, 1 plant has 85 blooms.”

 A large number of plants new to the Garden were introduced in the Spring.
 "Native" refers to a plant found in the wild in Minnesota, at settlement time.
 "Introduced" means the plant is found here but originally imported from somewhere else.
-"Not native" means the plant has not been found in the wild and not introduced.
+"Not native" means the plant is native to North America but not to Minnesota.
 If the species survived until the 1951 census it is noted in the list.
 Updated scientific names are given in [ ].